 The Gates Biomanufacturing Facility (GBF) is a partnership among the Gates Center, University of Colorado Anschutz Medical Campus, University of Colorado School of Medicine, Children’s Hospital Colorado, University of Colorado Health and the Gates Frontiers Fund.

-Generous gifts from the private sector totaling $8.5 million covered renovation and equipment costs, and partner institutions below are each contributing toward a combined total of $7.3 million to cover operating costs for our ﬁrst ﬁve years.
+Generous gifts from the private sector totaling $8.5 million covered renovation and equipment costs, and partner institutions below are each contributing toward operating costs.

 The Gates Biomanufacturing Facility (GBF) held its Grand Opening on April 6, 2015.
 The GBF is operated by the Gates Center for Regenerative Medicine at the University of Colorado School of Medicine.